johnmartinsson/adversarial-representation-learning/README.md

     # create trade-off curve
     python vis/privacy_vs_utility_demo_plot.py

+The trade-off curve is saved in the working directory as 'Smiling_privacy_utility_tradeoff.pdf'.

 ## Train the models
 List the number of GPUs you want to use to run the experiment.
 In the examples